teamdeeson/codex/docs/handbook/roles-at-deeson.md

 * Providing technical advice in response to new business requests
 * Responding to requests to pitch for new work with written proposals
 * Presenting at pitches
-* Supporting the work of marketing and new business with case studies or the development of prototypes or thought leadership articles or presentations
+* Supporting the work of marketing and new business with case studies or the development of prototypes, thought leadership articles or presentations
 * Attending networking events and building lists of contacts (e.g. our client drinks)

 ### Recruitment Support